-Value £4.3m Lead Body The Moray Council Current status Project Full Business Case has been approved by the MGD Board and is expected to be signed off by the Government during Q4 22/23, enabling the project to enter delivery in Q1 23/24.
-Project vision Increase the number of people using public transport to get to and from rural areas for work, education and leisure on o
+Value £4.3m Lead Body The Moray Council Current status Project Full Business Case has been approved and the project will enter delivery in Q1 23/24 FY.
+ON THE GREEN BUS ON THE CONNECTING VO.
+Project vision Increase the number of people using public transport to get to and from rural areas for work, education and leisure TENJOVENE STONE ST